simplemindedbot/simplemindedbot/content/using-ai-improving-requirements.md

 ### Example: Enriching Use Cases with Edge Scenarios

-At another organization, we had a project where our use cases primarily focused on the “happy path”—the scenarios where everything goes as expected.
+At another organization, we had a project where our use cases primarily focused on the “happy path”-the scenarios where everything goes as expected.
 However, once we launched, users started reporting issues related to edge cases we hadn’t anticipated, such as sessions timing out or account lockouts.
 Had we used an AI tool that could recommend edge cases, we would have been better prepared for these scenarios, reducing user frustration and post-launch fixes.

 ## Intent Recognition and Alignment with Business Goals